ox/mocha-gold-http/README.md

 be considered.
 I would like some answers to the following questions:

 - the library currently has a preference for request-promise, should it be more generic?
+- there is a strange hang-up, maybe in request-promise, that needs addressing (#1)
-- can the API be streamlined?
+- can the API be streamlined? (#2)
 - is the name too specific or misleading?

 ## Contributing